dexter264/UnityBasics/README.md

 Moving on, now another useful tool is the terrain editor, it allows for rapid terrain modeling with tons of preset brushes and such.
 Also, its texture adding tools are quite amazing, it can slap just about any texture you want on there, and with full control of where to place it and everything, to make realistic mountains and rocks.

-So, in the end the decisions up to you about what game engine to choose, and not going to change your decision that much, but the facts will.
+So, in the end the decision is up to you about what game engine to choose, and not going to change your decision that much, but the facts will.
 Unity is an amazing game engine and there is no doubt about it.
 Even if you still think you want another, maybe you will think about this and choose Unity.